michaelmcandrew/alt/drupal/sites/all/modules/service_links/README.txt

 - a block with Fisheye effect
 - a block for not-node pages
 - support for other Drupal modules: Forward, Views, Short Url, Sharethis, Share
-- support for browser bookmark
+- support for browser bookmark (Chrome, Firefox, IE, Opera)
 - auto-hide for unpublished nodes (configurable)
 - configurable label for the block shown in the node
 - params can be stick to the url address
+- custom icon's path

 And plus, the support for aggregator2 has been removed (obsolete) but it work well with aggregation